Oil pipeline boosts Kurds in stand-off with Baghdad

 Washington and Baghdad fear the pipeline sets a precedent that will bring about the partition of Iraq.
 Provincial authorities in Nineveh, which is under central government jurisdiction, recently followed Kurdistan's lead by empowering their governor to sign contracts with oil companies.

-The Kurdistan Regional Government (KRG) insists it is committed to a democratic, federal Iraq, and that decentralization of power is the only way to prevent the country's disintegration.
+The Kurdistan Regional Government (KRG) insists it is committed to a democratic, federal Iraq, and that decentralisation of power is the only way to prevent the country's disintegration.

-"Sharing all oil revenues according to the federal constitution, and the economic independence of Kurdistan, are the recipe for the unity of Iraq," said the region's Minister for Natural Resources, Ashti Hawrami, during a visit to Britain.
+"Sharing all oil revenues according to the federal constitution, and the economic independence of Kurdistan, are the recipe for the unity of Iraq," said the region's Minister for Natural Resources, Ashti Hawrami, during a visit to Britain this month.

 However, no payment mechanism is in place yet for oil sales via the new pipeline.
 The Kurds say they will take what they are owed and pass the rest on to Baghdad, reversing the current process whereby the central government disburses revenue.